 Practitioner trauma and PTSD interest groups

-- Australian Society for Traumatic Stress Studies (ASTSS): The ASTSS is open to people from all disciplines who work in or are interested in the field of traumatic stress.
-The membership fee provides access networking and events, publications, and other resources.
+- Australasian Society for Traumatic Stress Studies (ASTSS): The ASTSS is open to people from all disciplines who work in or are interested in the field of traumatic stress.
+The membership fee provides access to networking and events, publications, and other resources.

 Client information and resources